ericbutz/developer-portal/app/resources/testing.md

 | R01-late | This value is used to simulate funds failing from the source bank account post-settlement.
 Note: You must click “Process bank transfers” twice in order to test this scenario. |
 | R03-late | This value is primarily used to simulate funds failing to the destination bank post-settlement.
 The funding source will be automatically removed from Dwolla when this return code is triggered.
 Note: You must click “Process bank transfers” twice in order to test this scenario. |

+For more information on bank transfer failures, and a list of common return codes and actions, refer to our [developer resource article](https://developers.dwolla.com/resources/bank-transfer-workflow/transfer-failures.html).

 ##### Example of using a sentinel value for testing bank transfer failures

 This example assumes that a funding source has already been attached to an account.
 Once the funding source `name` has been updated to reflect the ACH failure scenario you want to test, then you can [initiate a transfer](https://docsv2.dwolla.com/#initiate-a-transfer) to or from that funding source via the API.

 ```raw